Concerned Citizen of Locke

 And one of the most destructive tools they use to force it on us is something called the “precautionary principle.”
 That means that any activities that might threaten human health or the environment should be stopped -- even if no clear cause and effect relationship has been established – and even if the potential threat is largely theoretical.
 That makes it easy for any activist group to issue warnings by news release or questionable report and have those warnings quickly turned into public policy – just in case.

 Many are now finding non-elected regional governments and governing councils enforcing policy and regulations.
 As these policies are implemented, locally-elected officials are actually losing power and decision-making ability in their own communities.
-Most decisions are now being made behind the scenes in non-elected “sustainability councils” armed with truckloads of federal regulations, guidelines, and grant money. {COMMENT (GK): Stakeholders are not necessarily local citizens, who are appointed and not elected who should have no power in our local matters.}
+Most decisions are now being made behind the scenes in non-elected “sustainability councils” armed with truckloads of federal regulations, guidelines, and grant money. {COMMENT (GK): Stakeholders are not necessarily local citizens.
+They can any special interest group who are self-appointed and un- elected who should have no power in our local matters.}

 The Three Es